-We carefully monitor our use of substances categorized as restricted, hazardous, or relevant, and have committed, as part of our near-term Sustainability Program, to achieving a 100% reduction of all restricted and hazardous substances that aren't critical use.
-We track our usage of chemicals in our company-wide Chemical Management program, which registers and classifies the chemical substances we handle.
-Any use or emission of restricted or hazardous substances must be covered by internal dispensation, so we are searching for alternatives as quickly as possible.
+We carefully monitor our use of substances categorized as restricted, hazardous, or relevant, and have committed, as part of our near-term sustainability program, to achieving a 100 % reduction of all restricted and hazardous substances that are not critical use.
+We track our usage of chemicals in our company-wide chemical management program, which registers and classifies the chemical substances we handle.
+Any use or emission of restricted or hazardous substances must be covered by internal approval.
+For such substances, we are searching for alternatives as quickly as possible.